ilkovs/react-hooks-ToDoApp/README.md

-## Practicing React Hooks by creating simple counter and to-do app
+## Practicing React Hooks by creating a To-Do app